 - A pinch of salt

-- ¾ cup of boiling hot water
+- 3/4 cup of boiling hot water

 Instructions

-- In a mixing bowl combine the cassava flour, psyllium husk, baking powder and salt, then mix together well
+- In a mixing bowl combine the cassava flour, psyllium husk, baking powder and salt, then mix together well.

-- Next pour in the hot water, a few tablespoons at a time and using a spatula or spoon mix together until combined to form a soft smooth dough
+- Next pour in the hot water, a few tablespoons at a time and using a spatula or spoon mix together until combined to form a soft smooth dough.

-- Then divide the dough into 4 and roll each dough ball between the palms of your hand to form 4 smooth balls
+- Then divide the dough into 4 and roll each dough ball between the palms of your hand to form 4 smooth balls.

-- Cover with a damp paper towel and let rest for 10 minutes
+- Cover with a damp paper towel and let rest for 10 minutes.

 Shaping the roti

-- When you are ready to cook the roti, place each dough ball between two sheets of parchment paper and roll into thin disk about ⅛ inch thick
+- When you are ready to cook the roti, place each dough ball between two sheets of parchment paper and roll into thin disk about 1/8 inch thick.

-- You may use a pizza cutter to shape and neaten the edges into a clean circle, then lightly roll the edges with your rolling pin to flatten a bit before cooking
+- You may use a pizza cutter to shape and neaten the edges into a clean circle, then lightly roll the edges with your rolling pin to flatten a bit before cooking.

-- Repeat until all 4 dough balls have been rolled into flat disks
+- Repeat until all 4 dough balls have been rolled into flat disks.

 Cooking the roti

-- Place your tawa on medium-high heat and bring up to temperature
+- Place your tawa on medium-high heat and bring up to temperature.

-- When the tawa is hot add one of the rotis to the tawa and cook for about 1 minutes, then flip and cook on the other side
+- When the tawa is hot add one of the rotis to the tawa and cook for about 1 minutes, then flip and cook on the other side.

-- Then if you have an induction cook top, place the trivet directly over the heat, then place the roti on top of the trivet
+- Then if you have an induction cook top, place the trivet directly over the heat, then place the roti on top of the trivet.

-- Cook for 30 seconds then flip the roti
+- Cook for 30 seconds then flip the roti.

-- Continue to cook the roti until it fully inflates, this should take another 30 seconds to a minute
+- Continue to cook the roti until it fully inflates, this should take another 30 seconds to a minute.

 - If you have a flame cooktop, slide your skillet to the edge and let the direct heat inflate the roti.
-Click here for how to cook roti with an open flame!

-- Repeat until all of the rotis are cooked
+- Repeat until all of the rotis are cooked.

 - Place the rotis in a towel after cooking to keep them warm and prevent them from drying out.

-Ranleen says
+Ranleen Says

 Hi Althea, loving your site.
 A friend of mind sent your gluten free cheese rolls to me on a facebook post and I clicked on the link to your website.